bencao/terminal-clock/README.md

 Now we have a clock that shows time in 24-hour clock.
 Sometimes people would prefer to have a 12-hour clock instead.

-I consider this is the right timing to add command line options.
-Thinking of the right user interface first: if we’re the users, we may wish the command line to offer following conveniences:
+This is the right timing to add command line options.
+Thinking of the right user interface first: if we’re the users, we may wish the command line to offer those conveniences:

-1. print usage information if called with `—help` flag
+1. can be used as a simple command such as `clock`
-2. can be used as a simple command such as `clock`
+2. print usage information if called with `--help` flag
-3. support 12-hour clock if called with flag `—-mode 12h`
+3. support 12-hour clock if called with flag `--mode 12h`

-With the above requirements, it is possible to build a program directly to handle them, but a more cost effective way is to use a “commander” library.
+With the above requirements, it is possible to build a simple program to handle them, but a more cost effective way is to use a “commander” library.
 For Node.js, the package is [commander](https://www.npmjs.com/package/commander).
 Many other languages have similar commander library available.

 With commander, you can easily define command option like this: